 In my old position in the treasury department, I knew something was up.
 Our entire senior finance staff was off in New York on a secret meeting.
 But still, on April 23, 2010, just like most of my colleagues, I found out from a news story like this:

-I had figured we were going to be buying a smaller company, but I was backwards.
+I had figured we were going to be buying a smaller company, but I was backward.
 We were the company being purchased, and I worked in the well-known Qwest Building in downtown Denver.
 My first thought, I probably need a new job.

 The True Meaning of Synergies

 Almost every time I read about a big merger or buyout announcement, one of the first words in the article is synergies.
-Here’s a snippet from a press release about the recent Zillow/Trulia acquisition making use of a favorite business buzzword:
+Here’s a snippet from a press release about the recent Zillow/Trulia acquisition, making use of a favorite business buzzword:

-By operating independent consumer brands through one corporation, the companies expect to realize synergies to improve overall operational efficiency over the long-term.
+By operating independent consumer brands through one corporation, the companies expect to realize synergies to improve overall operational efficiency over the long term.
 By 2016, management expects to achieve at least $100 million in annualized cost avoidances.